paulc-dev/minesweeper/README.md

 # minesweeper
 This is my implementation of a minesweeper game.
-The game is currently under development and is designed as a desktop application.
+The game is currently under development and has been designed as a desktop application.